msandifo/reprosci/README.md

 `if (!reproducible) FALSE else TRUE`

-My objective is to make instructions available that allow the figures at
+More specifically, my objective is to make instructions available that allow the figures at @reprosci (<https://twitter.com/reprosci>) to be reproduced, or `repro`’d using the primary (or raw) open source data as distributed by the relavant authorities.

-@reprosci (<https://twitter.com/reprosci>) to be reproduced, or `repro`’d using the primary (or raw) open source data as distributed by the relavant authorities.
+More personally, my hope is to cure a life-long addiction to `impetus` code.

 Some caveats apply, for example, where the raw data needs prepocessing in order to manage compute resources.